Jacob Norris (rugby union): Super Rugby

+In April 2023 Norris was named in the Western Force team as injury cover for their match against the NSW Waratahs.

+In 2024 Norris played for Moana Pasifika.

+In December 2024 Norris was named in the Chiefs wider training and replacement players group for the 2025 season.

 Māori All Blacks

 In June 2021 Norris was called into the Māori All Blacks squad as injury cover.
 He made his debut against Samoa at Sky Stadium in Wellington, coming off the bench in a 35-10 win for the side.